 Around 10% of all flowering plants species are now known to be orchids, with somewhere between 20,000 and 30,000 species and over 70,000 hybrids and cultivars.
 Scientists are currently in the process of mapping out the extensive evolutionary lineage of orchids and in 2017, a study published in Nature Magazine announced that an international consortium of researchers had sequenced the genome of Apostasia shenzhenica, a primitive 'Grass Orchid' whose appearance is only barely recognisable as an orchid.

 By comparing it's genome with known sequences in other species, they were able to estimate the time at which it diverged or 'split off' from other orchids.
 Their study also gives us a better idea of when the 'Most Recent Common Ancestor' (MRCA) of all orchids existed, now believed to be around 200 million years ago at the dawn of the age of the dinosaurs (figure 9).

 figure 9: Phylogenetic tree diagram of MADS-box genes involved in orchid morphological evolution.

 Image courtesy of Jie-Yu Wang and Rolf Lohaus (CC BY 4.0)

-Written deep within the fabric of nature is evidence of innumerable events that have occurred in deep geological and evolutionary time in order for volcanoes and orchids to exist, and it's only by means of years of collaborative investigation using ingenious new techniques and technologies, that we have come to be able to detect and read them.
+Written within the fabric of nature is evidence of innumerable events that occurred in deep geological and evolutionary time in order for the volcanoes and orchids to exist, and it's only by means of years of collaborative investigation and ingenious new techniques, that we have come to be able to detect and decipher them.

-Below are images of the finished drawings, along with a collection of Chusa's orchid paintings, which are now available online in high resolution as part of Google's Arts and Culture Project.
+Below are high resolution images of each finished drawing, which can be viewed in detail using the control icons to the right of each image.
+Beneath these are a collection of Chusa's own orchid paintings, which now comprise a digitized collection available online here as part of Google's Arts and Culture Project.

 Tear glands, tear ducts, tear drops